-Endeavour MAT opened Stone Lodge School in September 2019 in temporary accommodation and will be working with the Department for Education over the next two years to deliver the permanent buildings and school site for September 2021.
-The Trust also plans to submit an application in the current Free School application round to open a new secondary school in Gravesend, a closely neighbouring area to the existing base of schools in Dartford.
+Endeavour MAT opened Stone Lodge School in September 2019 in temporary accommodation and will be working with the Department for Education over the next two years to deliver the permanent buildings and school site for September 2022.
+The Trust is keen to ensure the successful growth of Stone Lodge School and the sustained high standards of achievement at its established schools, but remains open to opportunities to grow the Trust sustainably through either future Free School or Presumptions School programmes or by closer working with other Trust's in the medium term.